serge-svg/java-lambdas-and-streams/streams/README.md

 * skip(int skipped) → returns a new Stream which is missing the first skipped elements
 * sorted()/sorted(Comparator<? super T> c) → returns a new Stream with its elements sorted.
 If no comparator is provided, and the elements are not Comparable, ClassCastException.
 * peek(Consumer <? super T> c) → returns a new Stream that has the same elements, but applies the consumer to each of the elements.
 The stream is not changed, the elements may be changed, depending on what does the consumer.
-* map(Function <? super T, ? extends R> f) → returns a new Stream of another type (R), by converting each T of the Stream to an R using the given function.
+* map(Function <? super T, ? extends R> f) → returns a new Stream of another type R, by converting each T of the Stream to an R using the given function.
 * flatMap(Function <? super T, ? extends Stream<? extends R>> f) → returns a new Stream of another type R which combines all the streams generated from each T using the function provided

 **Intermediate operations may be stateful (result depends on other processed stream elements) or stateless (result is independent of previuosly processed elements)